 We spoke about the thirty-ninth and what they’d given here.

 They overcame their low morale, malaria and fear

 When told to fight until the death, until the job was done,

 And fight they did, against the odds, outnumbered, six to one.

-I watched my cousin cramp, then spew, three hours along the
+I watched my cousin cramp, then spew, three hours along the track,

 His pallid face and sunken eyes reflecting an attack

 Of crippling dehydration and a lack of self belief;

 He focused on the blokes who fought and therein found relief.